amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 }
 ```

+### Publishing events

-To implement the `IEventBus` abstraction, a single `DaprEventBus` implementation was created.
-It uses the Dapr client to publish an event:
+In the updated eShopOnDapr, a single `DaprEventBus` implementation supports any Dapr-supported message broker.
+The following code block shows the simplified Publish method.
+Note how it uses the Dapr client to publish an event:

 ```csharp
 public class DaprEventBus : IEventBus